Instant Pot Swedish Meatballs

 This Swedish meatball recipe includes paprika and onion for flavor.
 The creamy sauce also adds savory flavor to the dish.

-No, you can use fresh meatballs for this recipe.
+No, you can use fresh meatballs or homemade meatballs for this recipe.
 Cook the meatballs in the Instant Pot using the same instructions.
 However, you will need to decrease your cooking to 5 minutes if using fresh instead of frozen meatballs.

 Yes, you can add a tablespoon of Worcestershire sauce to the Swedish meatball sauce for added flavor.
 It is not traditional in the dish but can be a tasty addition.